nick-otter/nick-otter.github.io/_posts/2020-11-25-how to monitor disk activity.md

 There's activity in **`sys`** (which is time spent running kernel space processes); could be expected as we've seen high wait - user space can't access the disk.
 Hardware interrupts (**`hi`**) also look high - this is an instruction from disk to CPU.

 How to investigate?
-From the top output we can also see that there are **`3`** **`running`** tasks.
+From the top output we can also see that there are **Written by Nick Otter.Written by Nick Otter.`3`** **`running`** tasks.
 This really narrows stuff down; some, one or all of those tasks are causing the high wait.
 To keep investigating we can stay focussed on the disk.

 Let's see:
 * which disk is causing high I/O,